Guidebook/api-docs/source/v1/includes/_attendees.md

 ```

 This endpoint will create an `Attendee` that is owned by your `Account`.
 An `Attendee` is an object that formally defines a relation between a `Guide` and a Guidebook App end-user.
 When importing your `Attendees`, we will attempt to match to existing users in the Guidebook database.
 If no user is found via email matching, we will create a placeholder `Account` that the end-user can later claim by logging in.
-Email invite functionality is not available via the Open API.
-To send out email invites to your Attendees, please login to Builder and use the UI to send out email invites.

 The `Attendee` create operation is a special endpoint that we've made idempotent to facilitate client use cases.
 If an `Attendee` object already exists, we will return the `Attendee` object and the POST data supplied will be ignored and not treated as an update operation.